circat/WIX-JS-Template/readme.md

 # Javascript for WIX pages

-    A template for adding javascript code, animations or else to your WIX page.took me soe time to figure it out,so i think its useful for others.
+    A template for adding javascript code, animations or else to your WIX page. took me some time to figure it out, so i think its useful for others.

 ## Installation